yechielb2000/ride-share-simulator/questions.md

-- what to do if the matching strategies do not satisfy the current ride. how to not get starvation.
+- what do you want me to do if the matching strategies do not satisfy the current ride?
+- could you explain a little more about the "weighted score" strategy? (just a few words about it)